-You’ve found your next perfect home... but can you sell your current one and be moved in by Christmas?
-Providing everything runs smoothly – and you follow these 8 simple steps – you might well be able to make it.
+You’ve found your perfect home.
+But do you have enough time to sell your current property and move into your new one by Christmas?
+If you follow these 8 simple steps, you might well make it.

-1. Use a selling agent that’s signed up the major property portals
+1. Use a selling agent that’s signed up to the major property portals

-These days, around 90% of all property searches start online.
-With this in mind, if you are trying to sell your home quickly, you’ll need to ensure the estate agent (or agents) you appoint list their properties with the major portals – namely Zoopla and Rightmove.
+You’ll need to ensure the estate agent (or agents) you hire list their properties with the major portals – namely Zoopla and Rightmove.
 This will mean your property gets full exposure to potential buyers.

 Read more: How to choose an estate agent